Physical restraints definition

 Examples of Physical restraints in a sentence

-• Physical restraints are any manual method or physical or mechanical device, material, or equipment attached to or adjacent to the individual’s body that the individual cannot remove easily, which restricts freedom of movement or normal access of the individual to the individual’s body.
+• Physical restraints are defined as any manual method or physical/mechanical device, material or equipment attached or adjacent to a resident’s body that cannot be removed easily (by the resident) and which restricts freedom of movement or normal access to one’s body.

 More Definitions of Physical restraints